Webex Tech Interview Guide 2026: What the Platform Sees, What It Doesn't, and How Candidates Set Up

 Three Webex-specific patterns the screenshot trigger handles well:

 - Whiteboard system-design rounds.
-Webex Whiteboard is common in system-design interviews.
+Webex Whiteboard is a shared digital canvas where the interviewer sketches boxes and arrows in real time; it's common in system-design interviews.
 The interviewer sketches a system and asks the candidate to scale or critique it.
 The screenshot captures whatever is on the Whiteboard (boxes, arrows, labels) and the client can suggest scaling concerns or alternative designs based on the captured diagram.
+If a Whiteboard round is on your loop, drill the structure first with our system-design interview guide for new grads so you're shaping the answer, not reading it.

 - Shared application windows with code.
 A code-review round where the interviewer shares their IDE with a snippet open.
 The screenshot captures the snippet, OCR extracts the code, and the client suggests bugs to point out or refactors to propose.